cjaliaga/home-assistant-aquarea/README.md

 The integration also supports devices with several zones, but it has not been tested with multiple zones.
 If you have a device with multiple zones, please test it and report any issue you find.

 The integration has been tested with a heat pump with a hot water tank, but it has not been tested with a heat pump without a hot water tank.
 If you have a heat pump without a hot water tank, please test it and report any issue you find.

-My device currently doesn't allow to set temperatures for the zone (it only allows to set the operation mode).
-If your device allows to set temperatures, please contact me so I can add support for it.

 ## Disclaimer